OfficeDev/office-scripts-docs/docs/overview/code-editor-environment.md

 - Learn the basics of JavaScript.
 You should feel comfortable with concepts like variables, control flow, functions, and data types.
 [Mozilla offers a good, comprehensive tutorial on JavaScript](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Introduction).
 - Learn about types in TypeScript.
 TypeScript builds on JavaScript by ensuring at compile-time the right types are used for method calls and assignments.
 The TypeScript documentation on [interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html), [classes](https://www.typescriptlang.org/docs/handbook/classes.html), [type inference](https://www.typescriptlang.org/docs/handbook/type-inference.html), and [type compatibility](https://www.typescriptlang.org/docs/handbook/type-compatibility.html) will be the most useful.

-## Office JavaScript API
+## Office Scripts JavaScript API

-Office Scripts uses the Office JavaScript API.
-Specifically, they use the APIs available in the [ExcelApi Online requirement set](/javascript/api/excel).
-Your scripts have access to most of the features in the Excel namespace.
-The exceptions are listed in the [Differences between Office Scripts and Office Add-ins](../resources/differences-scripts-add-ins.md#apis) article.
+Office Scripts use a specialized version the Office JavaScript APIs that are used by [Office Add-ins](/office/dev/add-ins/overview/index).
+The differences between the two platforms are described in the [Differences between Office Scripts and Office Add-ins](../resources/differences-scripts-add-ins.md#apis) article.
+You can view all the APIs available to your script in the [Office Scripts API reference documentation](/javascript/api/office-scripts/overview).

 ## IntelliSense